White pattern header image

 Cyber security risk

 Meridian Energy is focused on proactively managing cyber risks.
-We aim to maintain safe, secure, and reliable Information systems and operational technology infrastructure that supports Meridian’s business goals and upholds the trust of our customers, staff, and stakeholders.
+We aim to maintain safe, secure, and reliable information systems and operational technologyinfrastructure that supports Meridian’s business goals and upholds the trust of our customers, staff, and stakeholders.

 Risk Culture